-Teens and adults are given 1cc (the entire shot).
-Some experts advise using 1⁄2 cc to start with.
-Then they advise giving the other 1⁄2 about 20 minutes later if needed.
+With children 4 and older, some experts advise using $\frac{1}{2}$ cc to start with.
+Then they advise giving the other $\frac{1}{2}$ about 20 minutes later, if needed.
 This is done to keep the blood sugars from going very high, which often happens after using of glucagon.
-The good thing though is there is no danger of overdose.
+The good thing, though, is there is no danger of overdose.
 Since the needle is big, the shot is given in a large muscle, such as the buttocks, thigh or arm.

-Keep information on how to give glucagon with the glucagon medicine, and review these steps often with your family, friends, school staff and people you work with.
+Keep information on how to give glucagon with the glucagon medicine, and review these steps often with your family, friends and school staff.

-It is important to have this kit on hand whether you get insulin from shots or the pump.
+It is important to have this kit on hand whether your child gets insulin from shots or the pump.